 Cancer Misdiagnosis or Failure to Diagnose

 Most cancers form a growth called a tumor.
 Not all lumps or growths are cancerous, but once a growth is found, a doctor, often an oncologist, will take a sample from the growth and thoroughly examine the cell or tissue samples under a microscope.
 The doctor can then diagnose that growth as being malignant, meaning the patient has cancer, or benign, meaning the growth is harmless.
-Doctors also utilize imaging tests, such as x-rays, CAT scans, and MRI can show a growth in the body and a biopsy is ordered to determine if cancer is the cause.
+Doctors also utilize imaging tests, such as x-rays, CAT scans, and MRIs to find growths in the body.
+Once doctors identify a growth, they biopsy the growth to examine it for cancer.
 In the case of any cancer, from skin to pancreatic, it is vital to diagnose the disease as soon as possible to keep it from metastasizing, or spreading to an organ not affiliated with the original cancer.
 There are rare forms of cancer called leukemia, which does not form tumors.
 This type of cancer affects a person’s blood cells and can be found via blood sample and bone marrow biopsy.

 Correctly diagnosing cancer can be very difficult because some types of cancer are more difficult to find than others.
 Doctors must run the appropriate diagnostic tests to find the right type of cancer.
 Misdiagnosis of cancer occurs when doctors fail to order the appropriate tests.
 Many types of cancer can be easily detected by simple tests, but for a variety of reasons, doctors don’t always pursue the right kind of diagnostic testing.
 Some of the most common types of tests used to detect cancer include:

 - Colonoscopy – This is an exam used to detect any changes or abnormalities in the large intestine (colon) and rectum to detect colon cancer and other conditions.